 The thirteen major Upanishads are the fountainhead of all expositions of Brahman.
 The word “upanishad” itself comes from the root word upasana, which means to draw or sit near, and is usually considered to mean that which was heard when the student sat near the teacher to learn the eternal truths.

-The authority of the Vedic scriptures rests not upon those who wrote them down but upon the demonstrable truths they express.
+We do not know who wrote the Upanishads.
+This has a distinct advantage in that the image of a historical, finite personality does not intervene to obscure the revelation handed on to spiritual aspirants.
+The authority of the Upanishads rests not upon those who wrote them, but upon the demonstrable truths they express.
 They are as self-sufficient and self-evident as the multiplication tables or the Table of Elements.
 They are simply the complete and unobscured truth.
 And realization of that Truth alone matters.

 The teachings of the Upanishads are the supreme expressions of the eternal wisdom, the eternal vision of the ancient rishis (sages) of India.
 Consequently, though simple in their mode of expression, they can be extremely difficult to grasp.
 There are many things in this world that we need not know, but the truths embodied in the Upanishads and their inspired digest-summary, the Bhagavad Gita, are invaluable for all who would ascend to higher consciousness.

 The Upanishads have long interested students of philosophy in the West.
 The English philosopher David Hume translated some of them into English in the eighteenth century.
 Later he travelled to America where he taught Sanskrit to Thomas Jefferson and together they studied the Upanishads in their original form.